dhojnik/automated-mongodbcluster/README.rst

 ... )
 >>> post.save()

+please note you may have to correct the fqdn or the ip fo the mongodb master under /var/www/webapp/tumbleblog/__init__.py

 open a webbrower and open your fqdn.tld Otherwise the ip-address from your webserver and your blog should running awsome